Flavor Story: Minced Onions

 Sourcing/Quality

-McCormick dried minced onions begin in the field as whole, white onion bulbs, harvested at the peak of flavor.
-We wash and trim them, then gently dehydrate them to preserve their bold, slightly sweet character.
-You can count on McCormick dried onions to deliver consistent flavor, color and aroma in every jar.
+McCormick chopped dried onions begin in the field as whole, white onion bulbs, harvested at the peak of flavor.
+We wash and trim them, then gently dehydrate to preserve their bold, sweet flavor and light color.
+With McCormick, you can count on consistent flavor, color and aroma in every jar.

 Onion Lover's Dip